Say Cheese! A Tour of Cheesemakers, With Wine & Beer

 Located close to Saratoga Springs in Washington County is a treasure trove of farms, cheesemakers, wineries, and breweries.
 Although you can visit these out-of-the-way hotspots anytime, the upcoming self-guided Cheese Tour With Wine and Beer is the best excuse to indulge in artisanal cheeses and sample delicious beer and wine.

-The tour is happening this year on September 7th and 8th.
+The tour is happening September 11 and 12, 2021.
 You'll take a gorgeous, late summer country drive through rolling hills and farmland as you visit participating farms and producers.

 Sample food (there will be more than just incredible cheese!), sip wine, and enjoy more farm fun with hayrides, live music, and activities for kids.
 Read on to get all the details so you'll know where to stop.